sirbrillig/vscode-grepdef/README.md

 - `GrepDef: Grep for the definition of the symbol under the cursor` which is the same as the context menu.
 - `GrepDef: Grep for the definition of a symbol` which will prompt for a symbol.

+## Commands

+This installs two commands:

+- `vscode-grepdef.grepdef`: Grep for the definition of a symbol
+- `vscode-grepdef.grepdefword`: Grep for the definition of the symbol under the cursor

 ## Requirements

-You must have [grepdef](https://github.com/sirbrillig/grepdef) installed.
+You must have [grepdef](https://github.com/sirbrillig/grepdef) installed (version 2.0 or newer).

 ## Extension Settings